m24ih/Melih_Aygaz_Image_Processing_Bootcamp/README.md

 ## This repository is an example of Image Processing Bootcamp.

+## Personal Note:
-## Personal note: To be honest this project was my first image processing project.
-Feel free to open Issues and Pull Request to improve project.
-Special thanks for Global AI Hub to for organizing this bootcamp.
-I learned a lot thanks to this project.
-From now, I will tell you about my project.
-As you see there are more than one .ipynb files in the repository.
-I uploaded them to see accuracy differences.
+To be honest, this project was my first image processing project.
+Feel free to open issues and pull requests to help improve it.
+Special thanks to Global AI Hub for organizing this bootcamp—I learned a lot through this project.

+Now, let me tell you more about my work.
+As you can see, there are multiple .ipynb files in the repository.
+I uploaded them to compare the accuracy differences.

 ### Libraries